The Northeast Brazil Travel Guide

 Do not purchase illegal goods or items made from endangered species.

-Be cautious of scams or aggressive touts; stick to reputable, licensed operators.
-Research any excursion or activity if you have concerns about its ethical implications.
+Be wary of scams or aggressive touts; stick to reputable, licensed operators.
+Research any tour or activity if you have concerns about its ethical implications.

 Choose locally-owned pousadas and restaurants whenever possible.
 This makes your tourism dollars directly benefit the Jericoacoara community.